michaelsuzukisagi/lovematch-driver/tutorial.md

 ```
 - Check the driver is loaded by creating a new test.
 See in the Test Definition dropdown that it appears.
 ### Loading 1000 Users
-- Create new signup test.
+- Create a new signup test.
 - Update mongodb location.
 ```
 mongo.test.host=127.0.0.1:27017